-When to Go With a DIY Logo Option or Choose Professional Services
+When to Go With a DIY Logo Maker or Hire a Professional Logo Designer

-How often do you look at a business’s logo and think, “That’s so simple!
+How often do you look at a business’ logo and think, “That’s so simple!
 I bet I could create something this easy.”

 Unfortunately, you’re overlooking one massive factor.
 Simple logos look easy when they’re already finished.
 What you don’t see is the thought and creative process behind an attractive logo design.